Tyrn/wei/the-insider-en.typ

 he is afraid of is that Kissur will hang him on the tallest catalpa?
 He went nuts from fear."

      "That's right," the envoy said.
-"I have never seen it before in my life
--  Mr. Shavash made a public statement supporting a certain decision and  he took all the  responsibility.
-Can you imagine that  - he  signed the request for the  Federal  troops himself!
+"I have never seen it before in my life---Mr. Shavash made a public statement supporting a certain decision and  he took all the  responsibility.
+Can you imagine that---he  signed the request for the  Federal  troops himself!
 All the ministers there kindly passed this honor to him..."